deependersingla/edx-platform/docs/en_us/students/source/sfd_discussions/anatomy.rst

 * The post and its title appear at the top of the page.
 * Responses appear in white below the original post.
 * Comments on a response appear in gray below the response.

+These elements appear in the image below.
+You can click the image to enlarge it.

 .. image:: ../Images/Disc_PostsEtc.png
    :width: 800